MakerDAO DAI Deep Dive: A StableCoin Without The Tethered Centralized Party; Valuation Model Points to $2500 MKR

-Thanks to Honour Masters, Richard Brown, Itamar Rogel, Dan Zuller, Chris Burniske, Mike Porcaro and Alex Evans for their input with this report.
+Thanks to Richard Brown, Dan Zuller, Chris Burniske, Mike Porcaro and Alex Evans for their input with this report.

-At time of publication Tom Shaughnessy owns ETH and does not currently own MKR or DAI .
+Tom Shaughnessy owns ETH and does not currently own MKR or DAI and has never owned either token.
 Tom Shuaghnessy reserves the right to purchase MKR or DAI in the future.
 By reading this post you agree to 51percent Crypto Research’s Terms and Conditions.
 This report is solely informational and is not investment advice.
 Do not act or make investment decisions based upon this report.
 51percent was not compensated by MakerDAO for this report.
 Our valuation model is strictly informational to better our understanding of cryptoeconomics and should not be relied upon, and is subject to significant and real risks.

 - Additional Disclosures: